libffcv/ffcv/docs/making_dataloaders.rst

 - ``custom_fields``: For specifying decoders for fields with custom encoders
 - ``drop_last``: If True, drops the last non-full batch from each iteration
 - ``batches_ahead``: Set the number of batches prepared in advance.
 Increasing it absorbs variation in processing time to make sure the training loop does not stall for too long to process batches.
 Decreasing it reduces RAM usage.
-- ``recompile``: Recompiler every itereaetion.
+- ``recompile``: Recompile every iteration.
 Useful if you have transforms that change their behavior from epoch to epoch, for instance code that uses the shape as a compile time param.
 (But if they just change their memory usage, e.g., the resolution changes, it's not necessary.)

 More information